reactabular/react-edit/README.md

 ## API

 The `edit` transform has been designed to allow inline editing.
-It expects you to define how to manipulate the state. it also expects you to pass an editor.
+It expects you to define how to manipulate the state.
+It also expects you to pass an editor.

 **Example:**